piyushmishra12/Middle-English-Language-Model/README.md

 The neural network used has one hidden layer with 100 nodes.
 This creates a bottleneck in the neural network architecture and reduces the number of parameters.
 The input and output layers have nodes equal to the vocabulary size.
 <img src= 'nn_eq.png'>

-The cost minimisation is done using stochastic gradient descent.
+The cost minimization is done using stochastic gradient descent.

 <img height = '300' width = '500' src = 'sgd_corrected.png'>